The Individuals with Disabilities Education Act

 Click here to read Public Law 108–446

-The U.S. Department of Education issues regulations to implement the requirements of the Individuals with Disabilities Education Act (IDEA).
+The U.S. Department of Education issues regulations to implement the Individuals with Disabilities Education Act (IDEA) requirements.

 Click here to read the subsections of IDEA Part B (Part 300) Regulations.